eXpOSNitc/expos-docs/docs/roadmap/stage-14.md

 Write INT 10 program in SPL following below steps :

-1. Change the state of the invoking process to <a href="support_tools-files/constants.html">TERMINATED</a>.
+1. Change the state of the invoking process to [TERMINATED](../support-tools/constants.md).
 2. Find out whether all processes except idle are terminated.
 In that case, halt the system.Otherwise invoke the scheduler

 There will be no return to this process as the scheduler will never schedule this process again.